claytonwramsey/www/content/blog/effect-polymorphism.md

 The same applies for `async`, I/O, and allocations.
 If you squint hard enough, you might be able to imagine a case where interior mutability is a sort of effect handler too.
-Surprisingly enough, `const` isn\'t really an effect, but non-`const` code is!
+Surprisingly enough, `const` isn't really an effect, but non-`const` code is!
 Non-`const` code can call `const` functions, but not the other way around, so running at runtime is the effect.
 I suppose you could alternately come up with \"contravariant\" effects, by which any function with contravariant effect $E'$ may only call functions which also have the effect $E'$.
-Then `const` would be one such contravariant effect, but, honestly, it\'s not worth the hassle.
+Then `const` would be one such contravariant effect, but, honestly, it's not worth the hassle.

 ## Effect polymorphism comes in